manssal03/TrelloDoro/README.md

 # TrelloDoro
-"This project was developed as part of a course and was selected as the best project."
+This project was developed as part of a course and was selected as the best project.

 _A combined Trello and Pomodoro productivity tool_

 ## Summary